Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations

-The efficient local search procedure comprises two main components.
-First, a Conditional AFS-Insert (CAI) rule is introduced, from which four new move operators are derived to effectively explore the solution neighborhoods.
+The local search procedure comprises two main components.
+First, a conditional AFS-Insert (CAI) rule is introduced, from which four new move operators are derived to effectively explore the solution neighborhoods.
 Second, a constant-time move evaluation mechanism is developed to significantly reduce the computational overhead during the search process.
-The details of these two components are provided in the following subsections.
+The details of these two components are provided below.

-To better understand the ELS procedure, we provide the pseudo-code in Algorithm~\ref{alg:els}.
-ELS starts by setting the current solution $\varphi_{a}$ to solution $\varphi_{c}$ (line 1).
+The pseudo-code of the local search procedure is presented in Algorithm~\ref{alg:ls}.
+The procedure starts by setting the current solution $\varphi_{a}$ to solution $\varphi_{c}$ (line 1).
 The algorithm iteratively improves the solution $\varphi_{a}$ through neighborhood exploration (lines 2–7).
 It checks nine different move operators, $N_1$ to $N_9$ (see Section~\ref{Move Operators}).
 Specifically, $N_1$ to $N_4$ represent insertion and swap-based move operators following the CAI rule, and for simplicity, we denote $N_1$ to $N_4$ as CAI move operators. $N_5$ to $N_9$ are the classic move operators that include swap-based, 2-opt, and inter-route 2-opt* move operators.
 For each $N_i$, the algorithm explores the best solution $\varphi$, starting from the current solution $\varphi_{a}$ (line 4).
 The quality $\Psi(\varphi)$ and $\Psi(\varphi_{a})$ are efficiently computed according to the constant-time move evaluation mechanism (see Section~\ref{Constant-Time Move Evaluation}).
 If $\Psi(\varphi) < \Psi(\varphi_{a})$, the algorithm updates $\varphi_{a}$ to $\varphi$ and restarts neighborhood exploration from the updated $\varphi_{a}$ (lines 5-6).
 The loop of neighborhood exploration terminates once neighborhood exploration yields no further improvement (line 7).
-If $\varphi_{a}$ is infeasible and with a certain probability $P_{rep}$\footnote{In this paper, we set $P_{rep} = 0.5$.}, the $Repair$ phase is triggered (line 8).
+If $\varphi_{a}$ is infeasible and with the repair trigger rate $P_{rep}$\footnote{In this paper, we set $P_{rep} = 0.5$.
+The function $rand()$ returns a uniformly distributed random number in $[0,1]$.}, the Probabilistic Repair ($PRepair$) phase is triggered (line 8).
 In this phase, the penalty weights are temporarily increased tenfold, and neighborhood exploration is restarted from $\varphi_{a}$ to get a new solution $\varphi_{b}$.
 Otherwise, $\varphi_{b}$ is directly set to $\varphi_{a}$ (line 11).
-Finally, the algorithm returns both solutions $\varphi_{a}$ and $\varphi_{b}$ (line 12).
+Finally, the algorithm returns both $\varphi_{a}$ and $\varphi_{b}$ (line 12).